▶ Get My Card Now

 Yes โ€” chronic pain, severe pain, and intractable pain are qualifying conditions under the Georgia Low THC Oil Registry.
 A licensed physician must verify the severity and chronicity of your pain and certify that medical cannabis is an appropriate treatment option.

-Does PTSD qualify for an MMJ card in Georgia?
+Does PTSD qualify for an medical marijuana card in Georgia?

 +